Skip to main content

 • i.e. clue --> clued player does unrelated action --> blind-play --> clued-card plays

-• Because we agree that Reverse Finesses should exist, players need to be careful before playing any cards.
-Players in this situation need to check out everyone else's Finesse Position.
+• Because of Reverse Finesses, players need to be careful before playing any cards.
+Players in this situation need to check everyone else's Finesse Position.
 If a card in someone's Finesse Position is playable and "connects" to the clue, then they should defer playing the clued card for at least one go-around and wait to see what happens.

 • If a blind-play does happen, then it means that the clued card is the next card in the chain.